Boundary integral equation methods for the solution of scattering and transmission 2D elastodynamic problems: Boundary integral operators for elastodynamics

-where the Boundary Integral operator (BIO) $W_\Gamma $ is defined as
+where the boundary integral operator \firstReviewer{(BIO)} $\Wii_\Gamma $ is defined as

-The kernel $W(\x,\y)$ of the BIO $W_\Gamma$ defined above is strongly singular (that is it behaves like $\mathcal{O}(|\x-\y|^{-2})$ as $\y\to\x$), and as such the integral in its definition must be interpreted in a Hadamard finite part sense (which it is what ``{f.p.}'' stands for in the expression above).
+The kernel $W(\x,\y)$ defined above is strongly singular (that is it behaves like $\mathcal{O}(|\x-\y|^{-2})$ as $\y\to\x$), and as such the integral in its definition must be interpreted in a Hadamard finite part sense (which it is what ``{f.p.}'' stands for in the expression above).